Paleo Carrot Cake

-This Paleo Carrot Cake with Almond Flour is moist, fluffy and perfectly spiced!
-This cake is a showstopper.
-It is filled with healthy ingredients but tastes rich and indulgent!
+This Paleo Carrot Cake with almond flour is moist, fluffy and perfectly spiced!
+This homemade grain free cake is a showstopper.
+It is filled with healthy ingredients and warm flavors but tastes rich and indulgent!

 I make this carrot cake every Easter (and several times throughout the year) and it is always a huge hit!